rynaardb/rynaardb.github.io_BK/_drafts/2020-12-09-creating-custom-xcode-library-items.md

 - So even if your code does not build, you can still contribute to the library and continue building your UI
 - No additional build configurations required to enable this feature
 - LibraryContentProvider code is never executed and Xcode will automatically strip it when building for distribution.

-## What about Swift Packages?

-Since Xcode scans all your source code files for LibraryContentProvider code, including dependencies all dependencies you might have, it work really well with Swift Packages.

-Yes it works, just make sure your the visibility of your struct is public.

 ##  Summary